Harriet B. Jones

-Dr. Harriet B. Jones (3 June 1856 – 28 June 1943) was the first woman to be licensed as a physician in West Virginia.
-She was also one of the first woman to be elected to the West Virginia House of Delegates.
+Harriet B. Jones (3 June 1856 – 28 June 1943) was the first woman to be licensed as a physician in West Virginia.
+She was also one of the first women to be elected to the West Virginia House of Delegates.

 Life

 In 1856, Harriet B. Jones was born in Ebensburg, Pennsylvania to John P. Jones and Hanna Rodgers Jones.
 When she was 6 years old, her family moved to Terra Alta, West Virginia in Preston County, which was at the time called Cranberry Summit.
 Her father John was born in 1832 in Cardiganshire, Wales and immigrated to the United States in 1838.
 Her mother, Hanna, was born in 1832 and was also from Wales.
 Her father was an active politician, and was also involved in the local Presbyterian church.
 He also served in the state legislature for three terms.
 She was one of five children in her family.
 In her private life, Jones enjoyed playing music.
 She played the piano since childhood, and received instruction for piano at Wheeling Female Seminary.
 While alive, her flower garden was well known in Marshall County, West Virginia.
 She died in 1943.